arturadib/botio/README.md

 /botio test
 ```

 The bot should write back a hello world response in the PR discussion.
+At this point you will probably want to customize your bot scripts, like `on_cmd_test.js`.